AvaQiu/Easy-Duo-Authentication/README.md

-A Chrome extension that allows users to authenticate with the Duo Prompt in one click, with one computer.
+A Chrome extension that allows users to authenticate with the Duo Prompt on a computer in one click.

 Developed during UCLA HOTH 8 Hackathon.